-Demosaicing sets what method is used for the process of "demosaicing" raw data.
+Demosaicing sets what method is used for the process of "demosaicing" RAW files' raw data - converting it into a form usable by a computer.

 Method AHD The AHD method is superb at reconstructing horizontal and vertical lines.
-Its is less useful when working with pictures that have large monochromatic surfaces with strong noise.
-For such pictures it can cause distortions of the picture that can be unaesthetic after you have sharpened the picture.
+It is less useful when working with pictures that have large monochromatic surfaces with strong noise.
+In these cases it can cause distortions to the picture that can become quite noticeable if the picture is sharpened.
 The method named Wenmiao Lu handles large monochromatic surfaces well, but is weak in handling places with very fine details.
-The VCD and IDCD methods work similarly; they are a good replacement for AHD when editing pictures with severe noise.
+The VCD and IDCDmethods work similarly; they are a good replacement for AHD when editing pictures with severe noise.
 Bilinear - this is the simplest interpolation method, and is mostly provided due to how universal it is.